AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 - ArduinoJson       (https://arduinojson.org/v6/doc/)
 - TR-064            (https://github.com/Aypac/Arduino-TR-064-SOAP-Library)

 All libraries can be installed via the IDE Library Manager.
-Search for the libraries with the name in the searchield (e.g ArduinoWebSockets) and select Install.
+Search for the libraries with the name in the search field (e.g. ArduinoWebSockets) and select Install.

 You need an external (FTDI) programmer to install the (initial) sketch on the ESP32-CAM module.
 You have to set the voltage of the adapter to 5 Volt.